-CHIEF CONSTABLE REVENUE OUTTURN 2019-20
+CHIEF CONSTABLE REVENUE OUTTURN 2020-21

 The revenue outturn is based on the budget which is produced in setting council tax, but the accounts are prepared on the basis of a set of statutory regulations which permit some transactions to be either included or excluded so that they do not impact on the value of council tax that the Group is permitted to raise.
-Given the changes in Governance arrangements brought about by the creation of two separate entities of the PCCWM and the CCWMP the budget setting view focuses mainly on the group position.
+Due to the Governance arrangements that result from two separate entities of the PCCWM and the CCWMP the budget setting view focuses mainly on the group position.